DECISIONS ALREADY MADE

 TERMS AND CONDITIONS

-4.)
-If the DVD does not play in an industry standard DVD player, NYFF will make an attempt to contact the applicant based on the contact information supplied at the time of submission in order to obtain a replacement.
+4. If the submitted film does not play, NYFF will make an attempt to contact the applicant based on the contact information supplied at the time of submission in order to obtain a replacement.
 If a replacement is not available, NYFF reserves the right to disqualify the film without refunding the submission fees.

 5. NYFF will attempt, but is under no obligation, to view a submission that arrives after the designated deadline without refund of the submission fee.

 6. Submitted films that qualify based on the regulations and eligibility requirements stated here will be seen by NYFF programming staff and be considered equally with all other submissions.